-And while I was setting up a few things and searching for some advice/information, I came across a bunch of these DigitalOcean tutorials.
+And while I was setting up a few things and searching for some advice/information, I came across several DigitalOcean tutorials.
 Which were incredibly well written and super helpful.
 I soon learned about this DigitalOcean company and was like “what the heck, let’s give these guys a try”.
-I mean, they have a 1GB, 1CPU, 30GB SSD and 2TB bandwidth plan for 10$ a month…that’s less than I was paying for lousy GoDaddy hosting!
+I mean, they have a 1GB, 1CPU, 30GB SSD and 2TB bandwidth plan for 10$ a month…that’s less than what I was paying for shared hosting on GoDaddy.
 You heard that right!
-Odds are, if you are paying for some horrible “business grade” shared hosting plan, you are paying around 10-20$ a month.
-That’s 10-20$ for a shared hosting account with restricted resources on all services.
+The odds are, if you are paying for a business-grade shared hosting plan, you are probably paying around $10-20 a month.
+That’s $10-20 for a shared hosting account with restricted resources on all services.
 You can get a dedicated VPS server for the same price or less with 100% control over everything on the server.

 That’s what I really loved about DigitalOcean.
-Basically you can get a server up and running in a few clicks and under a minute.
+You can get a server up and running in a few clicks and under a minute.
 Amazing!
 Literally signed up for the first time, registered my credit card and within two minutes I had a Droplet (their version of a virtual instance) up and running with Ubuntu 14.04.
 10 minutes later I had a LAMP stack with an easy to use GUI control panel system.

 During my time setting up my AWS server, I kept finding myself on these DigitalOcean tutorial guides pages.
-They were so spot on, in regards to giving me the solution I was looking for, and extremely well written with examples and every side question you could think of.
-I thought, if this company cares this much to produce these amazing guides to help its users setup their servers and administer them, I want to give them my money.
+They were so spot on, in regards to giving me the solution I was looking for, and extremely well written with examples and every follow-up question you could think of.
+I thought, if this company cares this much to produce these amazing guides to help its users set up their servers and administer them, I want to give them my money.
 And with their administration of the site so easy to navigate and use, I just couldn’t resist.